YinHK-gameDev/unity-learn/tags & layers/README.md

 **Layers can help to organize the GameObjectsin your scene.**

 Layers are a tool that allows you to separate GameObjects in your scenes.

 ### Use of layers
+Use Layers primarily to restrict operations such as raycasting or rendering, so that they are only applied to the relevant groups of objects.

 Common uses of layers include:
 - **Layer-based rendering**.
 - **Layer-based collision**.

+> Layers marked as **Builtin** Layer are default layers used by Unity, which you cannot edit.
+You can customise layers marked as **User Layer**.

 ### Camera culling mask with layers
 You can render only the objects in a particular layer, or selection of layers, if you use the **Camera’s culling mask**.